drewmullen/windows-packer/README.md

 Once your values are filled into the `terraform/terraform.tfvars` you can deploy the infrastructure:

+Terraform is building a single VM using the AMI created in your account.
+To do that, Terraform needs to know the AMI id to reference when building the VM.
+We accomplish this using a [data source for the AMI](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ami), specifically, searching using the name specified in the Packer config as part of a regex + `most_recet = true`.

+Additionally it will create a load balancer (AWS ALB) that will allow ingress communication based on the CIDR range defined in `var.lb_source_cidr_allow`.
+The instance has a security group that only allows traffic on port 80 from the LB itself (no other entities).

 ```shell
 $ cd terraform
 $ terraform init